Chances are, you didn’t name your cat “Snowball” because of all the snow-like flakes of dandruff dusted all over kitty’s coat.

 2. Environmental Factors

 Bathing will also help keep little bugs from setting up shop.
-If your cat is not a fan of water, use a cleansing wipe, such as these Earthbath All Natural Hypo-Allergenic Cat Wipes .
-Not only will they help combat pesky bugs, but they will also help remove dander that may worsen human allergies to cats.
+If your cat isn’t a fan of water, ask your vet about using cleansing wipes.
+Not only will they help combat pesky bugs, but they’ll also help remove dander that may worsen human allergies to cats.

 5. Excess Weight